 So, when you start running around and you feel any kind of shift in your socks meaning a bunching of material, take a few seconds, stop playing and adjust your socks.

-Keep Your Skin Dry and Clean
+Keep Your Skin and Shoes Dry and Clean

 Well, we talked about how friction is the main cause of blisters that appear on your feet.
 If your feet are wet, the friction on the surface of your skin increases.
 This creates the perfect conditions for the blisters to form.